I3ck/Spritify.com/README.md

 ============
 Issue tracker and tutorial for [Spritify](http://spritify.com).
 Spritify is a tool for the procedural generation of 2D pixel art.
-It transforms input images consisting of conditional pixels into many, distinct output images with varying properties, such as gradient, noise and color.
+It transforms input images consisting of conditional pixels into many distinct output images with varying properties, such as gradient, noise and color.

 Input: